-Modular Cluster-Based Load Model
+4 Modular Cluster-Based Load Model

-The input/output relationship of the clusterbased load model presented in Figure 20.
+The input/output relationship of the clustermodel based load is presented in Figure 20.
 Based on the application and type of results, different modules are activated.
-The model can operate as a standalone or as an integrated part to feed other applications within a complete system. demand-generation functions are flexible and can be updated to accommodate other existing load models.
+The model can operate as a standalone or as an integrated part to feed other applications within a complete system.
+The demand-generation functions are flexible and can be updated to accommodate other existing load models.
 It is also can be integrated in the ecosystem for business or engineering applications.